 “Reproducing Bugs” means that according to the same steps and conditions specified in the original bug report of the reporter, you’ll try to do the same steps and see whether the bug happens for you too or not.
 This is important because some bugs may be specific to some user setups or hardware configurations, and your testing would help a lot in making things clear.

-Clearly, these bugs may not be bugs that you are personally facing, they may be even bugs which you are not interested about at all.
+Clearly, these bugs may not be bugs that you are personally facing, they may be even bugs that you are not interested about at all.
 But since we are talking about “ways to contribute to open source” then we mean ways of improving open source, and this is an absolute method of doing so.

 You’ll be saving the original developers a lot of time in debugging and checking whether this is indeed a bug in their software or not.

-Spreading the Word
+3. Spreading the Word

 One of the nicest things you can do to contribute to open source is spreading the word; Simply do your best to attract more users to that software and make the world hear about it.

 While many open source software are extremely efficient and great in doing what they do, you may find very small communities around them due to the absence of marketing efforts.
-Marketing is extremely crucial for open source software, because usually with the lack of funding, no one will be able to market that project and make more people learn about it.
+Marketing is extremely crucial for open source software because usually with the lack of funding, no one will be able to market that project and make more people learn about it.
 Which is why your contribution in this area could be helpful.

-Linux for example, as a whole, has a marketing problem.
-Linux is indeed much more better than most operating systems out there, but many people think otherwise due to the misconceptions and old stereotypes they have about Linux and the people who use Linux.
+Linux is indeed much better than most operating systems out there, but many people think otherwise due to the misconceptions and old stereotypes they have about Linux and the people who use Linux.
 This problem happens because no central entity exists that is interested in marketing for Linux as a whole; You’ll probably never find a TV advertisement telling you to use Ubuntu, or switch to Linux Mint, simply because there will be no profit for anyone in doing so.

 You could spread the word about your open source project via:

-- Participating in user forums on the Internet and mentioning the name of the software wherever suitable.
+• Participating in user forums on the Internet and mentioning the name of the software wherever suitable.

-- Making online tutorials, YouTube channels (Videos), support channels and other community platforms to engage the community in using that software.
+• Making online tutorials, YouTube channels (Videos), support channels and other community platforms to engage the community in using that software.

-- Making social media groups and pages to promote that software.
+• Making social media groups and pages to promote that software.

 There are many ideas that you can implement after just 10 minutes of thinking.

-Donations
+4. Donations

 Another possibility to support open source software is donations.
 Choose the projects you use the most each day and support them financially with whatever you can.

-There are some recurring platforms out there to fund open source software, which you can use to search for the projects you like and keep donating to them with a small amount on monthly basis.
-If that doesn’t suit you, then you can explore the website of that project for some one-time donations methods and see what can you give.
+There are some recurring platforms out there to fund open source software, which you can use to search for the projects you like and keep donating to them with a small amount on a monthly basis.
+If that doesn’t suit you, then you can explore the website of that project for some one-time donation methods and see what can you give.

-You’ll be most likely able to donate using PayPal, Credit Card or via cryptocurrency transactions like Bitcoin.
+You’ll be most likely able to donate using PayPal, a Credit Card or via cryptocurrency transactions like Bitcoin.

-Donations are very motivating for open source developers; Regardless of how small, they mean a lot to developers, because it sends them a deep message that someone was ready to support them with that money rather than spending it on their selves.
+Donations are very motivating for open source developers; Regardless of how small, they mean a lot to developers because it sends them a deep message that someone was ready to support them with that money rather than spending it on their selves.
 It reflects the act of developing open source software itself for others, which is why it is really motivating.

 Some people may find their selves too poor to donate, and while this might be indeed the case, a lot of us may be spending much more than $40 or $50 on trivial things during the entire month.
 Rather than going to Starbucks someday during the month, you can use that amount of money to support your projects of choice and enhance the world a little bit for others.

-Not Being a D#!k
+5. Not Being a D#!k

 If you would like to ask the developers of an open source project to implement a feature or fix a bug for you, then it would be very helpful to ask kindly rather than ruthlessly.

 Some people think that just reporting bugs or requesting important features should make the developers instantly start working on that bug or feature.
-But those people are forgetting that open source software developers are not obligated at all to do any type of work; In the same way users can take the open source software and just use it without giving anything back, developers are also not required to give anything back when someone takes the effort to report bugs or request features.
+But those people forget that open source software developers are not obligated at all to do any type of work; In the same way users can take the open source software and just use it without giving anything back, developers are also not required to give anything back when someone takes the effort to report bugs or request features.

 It is a hard truth that many people face when they contribute to some open source projects: “I have reported this 3 months ago why isn’t fixed until now??”.
 The truth is, it may never be fixed at all, depending on the time and effort needed by the developers to do it and the priorities they have.

 While “open source” does not necessarily mean “free”, it does in 99% of the situations.
-When someone is giving you the product they worked on for months and years for free, then it should be very straightforward to be polite and kind when asking for modifications or enhancements to that thing, if you shall ever request in the first place.
+When someone is giving you the product they worked on for months and years for free, then it should be very straightforward to be polite and kind when asking for modifications or enhancements to that thing, if you ever request in the first place.

 Don’t take software for granted.